You can choose your preferred stack between Symfony, Laravel, or bootstrapping the API Platform core library manually.

 There are no mandatory configuration options although many settings are available.

-If you haven’t read it already, take a look at the Getting Started guide.
-This tutorial covers basic concepts required to understand how API Platform works including how it implements the REST pattern and what JSON-LD and Hydra formats are.
+If you haven’t read it already, take a look at the Laravel Getting Started guide or the Symfony Getting Started guide.
+These tutorials cover basic concepts required to understand how API Platform works including how it implements the REST architectural style and what JSON-LD and Hydra formats are.

 Watch the Create an API Resource screencast

-API Platform is able to automatically expose entities mapped as “API resources” through a REST API supporting CRUD operations.
-To expose your entities, you can use attributes, XML and YAML configuration files.
+API Platform can automatically expose entities mapped as “API resources” through a REST API supporting CRUD operations.
+To expose your entities, you can use attributes, XML, and YAML configuration files.

-Here is an example of entities mapped using attributes which will be exposed through a REST API:
+Here is an example of entities mapped using attributes that will be exposed through a REST API:

 <?php